hammedakinwale/Devops-projects/25-ORCHESTRATING-CONTAINERS-ACROSS-MULTIPLE-VIRTUAL-SERVERS-WITH-KUBERNETES/README.md

 Let us begin building out Kubernetes cluster from the ground

-**DISCLAIMER:** The following setup of Kubernetes should be used for learning purpose only, and not to be considered for production.
-This is because setting up a K8s cluster for production use has a lot more moving parts, especially when it comes to planning the nodes, and securing the cluster.
-The purpose of "K8s From-Ground-Up" is to get you much closer to the different components as shown in the architecture diagram and relate with what you have been learning about Kubernetes.

 ## Tools to be used and expected result of the Project 20

 + VM: AWS EC2